 Variable within three pairs of curly brackets—where we reference the _highlightResult object which contains properties from the index, with HTML highlights on the matched words.

 In this walkthrough, we’ve shown you how easily you can integrate Kentico Kontent with Algolia to enable searching of your website content.
 This functionality will help improve user experience.

 Are you going to give Algolia search a try?

-I've been leading the Customer Education and Consulting teams at Kentico Kontent.
+I’ve been leading the Customer Education and Consulting teams at Kontent by Kentico.
 My favorite topics are merging technical and marketing communication, UX writing, content modeling, team management, and virtual reality.
 You can find me at @tomnosek on Twitter or get links to my blog posts at nosek.net.